0xcregis/easynode/cmd/blockchain/README.md

     response:
      {
       "code": 0,//0: success ,1:failure
-      "data": "{origin blockchain data for the method}" }
+      "data": "{origin blockchain data for the method}", "message": "ok"
+     }

 //The latest block height of the blockchain